yarafe/Test/README.md

 ![Sentinel PlayBooks](images/Sentinel-Playbooks.PNG)

-You can review the [link](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Integrate-FortiGate-with-Microsoft-Sentinel/ta-p/199709) for more details.
+You can review the [link](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Integrate-FortiGate-with-Microsoft-Sentinel/ta-p/199709) for more technical details about FortiGate integration With Microsoft Sentinel.

 ## FortiAnalyzer integration with Microsoft Sentinel Setup